shaheming/searchEngine/README.md

 2. open IntelliJ -> Open -> Choose the directory.
 Wait for IntelliJ to finish importing and building.
 3. You can run the `HelloWorld` program under `src/main/java/edu.uci.ics.cs221` package to test if everything works.

+## Project 4
+Implement the page rank use TF-IDF and page rank.